Creating a Network Log

 - Save the file and send to the appropriate support personnel.

-Create a web archive from Safari
+Generate a HAR file from Safari

 - Open a Safari browser window or tab.

 - To be sure cached information in the browser does not affect the network log, you will first clear browsing data.
-If you don't see the Develop menu in the top menu, then from the Safari menu, select Safari and then Preferences.
+If you don't see the Develop menu in the top menu, then from the Safari menu, select Safari and then Settings.

 - From the Safari menu bar, select Develop and then select Empty Caches.